Visting Equinox gym

-Which means that if I wanted to cross the road for a workout this evening, it would cost me £453 just to get through the door.
+Which means that if I wanted to cross the road for a workout this evening, it would cost me £412.10 just to get through the door (the Equinox website helpfully works it out for you).

 This manages to make the prices charged by other upmarket gyms look positively budget, especially if they have a swimming pool too.
 But do they have an anti-gravity treadmill?
 Or fridges containing chilled eucalyptus towels in the gym?
 Or free tampons and razors in the changing rooms?

 They do not.
 So pay up and shut up.
 And check out the classes list.
 They take their classes extremely seriously here.
-And if you were paying £6.45 a day, every day, to be a member here, then you would too.
+And if you were paying £6.61 a day, every day, to be a member here, then you would too (put that way – it doesn’t seem so expensive.
+Ditch two posh coffees a day and you’re there).

 Thankfully I managed to get hold of a free three-day pass which was being given out at the hairdressers just along the road.
-So I had three whole days in which to get fit and feel like a millionaire at the same time.
-I decided to make every moment count.
+So I had three days in which to get fit and feel like a millionaire at the same time.
+Could I get fit in three days?
+With the clock – and my free pass – ticking, I decided to make every moment count.

 As I headed toward the gym on the morning of my first day, I walked past David Beckham, looking very dapper in a flat cap and tweed suit.
 He hadn’t been to the gym but to buy a coffee in Le Pain Quotidien but even so, I take it as a good sign.
 My first day at Equinox and I am already associating with very fit multi-millionaires.